utsav-14/SE_assignment_1/README.md

 # Instructions For The Tutorial.
-    Please read the instructions carefully and try to complete them before the tutorial.
+    Please read the instructions carefully and try to complete them during the tutorial.

 ### For The Main File